Stephanie Tsapakis

 As we move more than one standard deviation away from the mean, we get into scores that are outside the average range.
 The orange color shows the area qualified as being "below average" or more than one standard deviation below the mean (in other words, further away).
 The part of your score report showing "Standard Score" should have numbers between 80-89 (sometimes 70-85).

-The red area would be qualified as "well below average" or more than two standard deviations away from the mean.
-If you are seeing your students scores fall in this part of the bell curve picture, or scores that are 79 (sometimes 75) or below, this would be in an indication that they are struggling.
+The red area would be qualified as " well below average" or more than two standard deviations away from the mean.
+If you are seeing your students' scores fall in this part of the bell curve picture, or scores that are 79 (sometimes 75) or below, this would be an indication that they are struggling.

 It is important to understand that there could be a variety of reasons why a student scores low on any single given test.
-However, if a student is showing a *pattern* of weaknesses in a specific area, then it is important to seek intervention and additional support.
-If your student is falling within the "below average" or "well below average" range, or you are seeing scores consistently lower than 85 on standardized assessments, that is a good indication of them needing additional support.
+However, if a student is showing a pattern of weaknesses in a specific area, then it is important to seek intervention and additional support.
+There are multiple signs of learning difficulties, and test scores can give you concrete data to back them up.

 Looking for personalized support for your child's learning journey?